GESoftware-CF/router-release/docs/03-how-to-add-new-route-option.md

 ### Use Cases
 #### New Feature for Application Routes
 To introduce a new application per-route option, follow the instructions:
-* Extend **Cloud Controller** to accept and process a new per-route options in the manifest within [app/messages](https://github.com/sap-contributions/cloud_controller_ng/tree/main/app/messages), especially `route-*-message.rb ` and `manifest_routes_*_message.rb`.
+* Extend **Cloud Controller** to accept and process a new per-route options in the manifest and the API.
+The [Pull-Request](https://github.com/cloudfoundry/cloud_controller_ng/pull/4080/files) which introduced per-route options with the `loadbalancing` option can serve as a starting point to determine required changes.
+Update the documentation in the `docs` folder accordingly.
 * There is no need to adapt the coding in **BBS**.
 The `route` object is stored as a generic JSON object in BBS.
 Therefore, BBS simply accepts the `options` it receives from Cloud Controller and saves them as a string in its database.
 For more details, refer to the discussion on [BBS issue #939](https://github.com/cloudfoundry/diego-release/issues/939).
 * There is no need to change anything in **route-emitter** and **routing-info** components.
 The initial implementation of per-route features extended the `CFRoute` with `options` as a raw JSON message.
 The only additional step you might consider is implementing tests for these components to ensure that the new option is included in the raw JSON.
 * There is no need to implement anything in **NATS**, as NATS only forwards the route registration messages.
 * Implement your logic in **Gorouter** if it does not already exist.
 Extend the options included in the registration message within the [mbus/subscriber](https://github.com/cloudfoundry/gorouter/blob/b0d88bb6204cf28e476b4ee680a6f5a154885608/mbus/subscriber.go#L1).
 The structure `RegistryMessageOpts` represents the property `options` of the NATS registration message.
 This property can contain additional, custom configuration for a route.
-* Please do not forget adapt examples and extend the documentation related to your changes.
+* Please do not forget to adapt examples and to extend the documentation related to your changes.

 #### New Feature for Bosh Components
 For the bosh system components like concourse or monitoring the route information will be transferred via shorten path.